-The members of the Company's Board of Directors as at 31 December 2018 and at the date of this report are the following:

-Berge Gerdt Larsen Erwin Joseph Pierre Godec Siur Storaas Judith Parry

-The General Meeting on 30 May 2018 reelected Ms Judith Parry, Mr Berge Gerdt Larsen, Mr Erwin Joseph Pierre Godec and Mr Sjur Storaas as directors of the Board.
+The members of the Company's Board of Directors as at 31 December 2019 and at the date of this report are Berge Gerdt Larsen, Sjur Storaas, Judith Parry, George Hadjineophytou and Polycarpos Protopapas.
+The General Meeting on 29 May 2019 reelected Ms Judith Parry, Mr Berge Gerdt Larsen, Mr Erwin Joseph Pierre Godec and Mr Sjur Storaas as directors of the Board.
+At the Extraordinary General Meeting on 27 November 2019 Mr Erwin Joseph Pierre Godec resigned and Mr George Hadjineophytou and Mr Polycarpos Protopapas were elected as directors.

-In accordance with the Company's Articles of Association all Directors who are presently members of the Board will continue in office until the next Annual General Meeting and are eligible for re-election.
+In accordance with the Company's Articles of Association, all Directors who are presently members of the Board will continue in office until the next Annual General Meeting and are eligible for re-election.